 1. Timely and adequate treatment of acute infectious and dermatological pathologies,

-3. Control body mass, cholesterol and blood pressure,
+3. Control of body weight, cholesterol and blood pressure,